BachVu-3010/lightspeed-retail-app/README.md

   - [Start local project with staging settings](#start-with-staging-settings)
     - Using staging backend

-1. Download the `mirainc_appname.aes` key from [CodeShip](https://app.codeship.com/projects/<appname-CodeShipProjectId>) and copy it to the root directory of this repository.
+1. Download the `mirainc_lightspeed-retail.aes` key from [the CodeShip project](https://app.codeship.com/projects/27cee078-5f44-4ae5-be97-4ef601c2c608/configure) and copy it to the root directory of this repository.

 2. <a name='decrypt-env-vars'></a>Decode the environment files